Edward House, Karachi

-Edward House is a building which is located in the Civil Lines area of Karachi, Pakistan It was designed by the Iraqi-Jewish architect Moses Somake in 1910, and named after Somake's son, Ellis Edward.
+Edward House is a building which is located in the Civil Lines area of Karachi, Pakistan It was designed by the Jewish architect Moses Somake in 1910, and named after Somake's son, Ellis Edward.

 Architecture

 Edward House is made of local Gizri sandstone and limestone, with ornamental molds.
 Adjoining, there is another mansion known as Victoria Mansion, which may have also been designed by Samoke given the similarity in style - although no records exist recording his work there.

 Use

 It used to house the Cafe Grand, operated by Herbert Bertie Cumper.
 The cafe was frequented by Karachi's elite, including the founder of Pakistan, Muhammad Ali Jinnah, and his sister Fatima Jinnah.
 The building also housed the Stars Club - which was re-established in 2017 in the building.